Be holy, for I, the LORD, your God, am holy.

 Every single command we receive from Moses and Jesus today turns us outward in our pursuit of holiness.
 Our neighbor is to be treated justly, and that neighbor is every person in our path.
 Robbery, false words, grudges, withholding charity, rendering judgment without justice, not granting forgiveness and bearing grudges are all stumbling blocks to personal holiness.
 All of these keep us from being like God who is holy.
 And worse yet, all of these things keep us from God, period.

 The law of the Lord is perfect, as the Psalmist says, and the essence of that law consists of love and justice to every person.
-If we would strive for holiness this Lent, we need to look to the one God puts in our path, and restore right relationship with that person.
+If we would strive for holiness this Lent – and we certainly ought to do so! – we need to look to the one God puts in our path, and restore right relationship with that person.